 If your doctor or registered dietitian recommends more or less than 2,000 calories a day, you may need to adjust the percentage accordingly — or simply use the percentage as a general frame of reference.

 What you eat is up to you.
 Use food labels to help meet your healthy-eating goals.

-- The basics of the nutrition facts panel.
-Academy of Nutrition and Dietetics. http://www.eatright.org/resource/food/nutrition/nutrition-facts-and-food-labels/the-basics-of-the-nutrition-facts-panel.
-Accessed Aug.
-18, 2016.
+- The basics of the nutrition facts label.
+Academy of Nutrition and Dietetics. https://www.eatright.org/food/nutrition/nutrition-facts-and-food-labels/the-basics-of-the-nutrition-facts-label.
+Accessed Feb.
+23, 2021.